robchendev/Guitardex/dynamic/audioProduction2/2-general-beginner-mistakes.md

 Not only is this inconvenient, it's also dangerous as your ears become less sensitive to increases in volume and you eventually reach a dangerous volume level that can cause permanent damage.
 Once your mix starts sounding as mentioned above, stop and take at least a 15 minute break. ...

 Remember the bulk of your listening audience will not be listening on such a high volume.
 Your goal should be to mix your audio so that it sounds good at an average listening level.
-If you can get your audio to sound good when being played quietly, it will sound good when played loudly.
+If you can get your audio to sound good when being played quietly, it will sound good when being played loudly.

 ### Mistake: Randomly changing settings

-Some beginners have the mindset of "If I just add this plugin in here and mess with the dials at random it'll sound somewhat better than what I had before".
+Be careful with the mindset of "If I just add this plugin in here and mess with the dials at random it'll sound somewhat better than what I had before".

+It's a good idea to experiment to build upon your understanding of what the plugin does and gain some experience using the effect.
+But simply adding a plugin into the processing chain can have negative effects just as much as it has positive effects if you adjust the settings without understanding what they do.

 ### Mistake: Not changing any settings

 If you just add the effect from your plugin library into your processing chain, chances are that effect will do nothing.
+Some effects wouldn't change anything in your audio based if a single setting hasn't been changed, such as Mix %, decay, threshold, ratio, etc.

 ### Mistake: Trying too many things at once